 In the process of learning a book by heart, the reader enters the role of the author and becomes the book.
 No matter how much you learn something by heart, you have to keep practicing otherwise you will forget it again.
 The practice of memorizing is a continuous process of remembering and forgetting.

-David Sedaris – A plague of ticks (English)
+David Sedaris – A plague of Tics (english)

-Kurt Vonnegut – Slaughterhouse-Five, or The Children’s Crusade: A Duty-Dance with Death (engelsk)
+Kurt Vonnegut – Slaughterhouse-Five, or The Children’s Crusade: A Duty-Dance with Death (english)